lcc-dst/leicestershirematters/_posts/2017-6-25-tough-choices-ahead.md

 “Low funding remains our Achilles’ heel.
 Pressure could be eased by fair funding and we’ve drawn up a model which allocates money in a more just way.
 Now is the time to bring in a new approach, based on need, and make fair funding a reality.”

 Several factors are increasing demand.
 By 2037, the number of over 80s is set to double and Leicestershire’s population expected to grow by 13 per cent.
-Between 2010 and 2010, spend on road maintenance will halve, and each year, the number of children in care is rising by eight per cent.
+The number of children in care is rising by eight per cent each year.

 > ![Coun Byron Rhodes]({{ site.baseurl }}/assets/images/R0309-Byron-Rhodes-01.jpg){:class="quoteimage"} "The council will spend nearly £350 million this year.
 More than half of this goes on services which support adults, children and families who really need our help"
 **- Byron Rhodes**{:.attrib}